 These general regulations are applicable for every funding of FWO

-These regulations contain all conditions to apply for an FWO-Postdoctoral Fellowship
+These regulations contain all conditions, procedures, etc. to apply for a Postdoctoral Fellowship with the FWO.

 - Regulations for the bench fee of FWO fellows

-These regulations contain all information concerning the bench fee for FWO-PhD Fellowships and postdctoral fellowships
+These regulations contain all information about the bench fees for PhD and Postdoctoral Researchers of the FWO.

 - Internal and external peer review